 We have permission from the Secretary of State for Health, on the advice of the Confidentiality Advisory Group, to share patients’ identifiable data (NHS Number, name and date of birth) with NHS Digital in order to receive information from NHS Digital on cancers that develop in our cohort of patients who are undergoing colonoscopic surveillance for an increased familial risk of colorectal cancer [and details of any deaths including date and cause].
 This is to ensure that we have an up-to-date and complete set of information.
 This is important as this might lead to a change in the surveillance protocol for the patient and / or their family.
 It also allows us to trace patients who have been lost to follow-up.
 The data is retained on the LNWHNT’s clinical IT system.

 The data is used to support the surveillance programme only and is not shared with any third party organisations in identifiable form.
-Data from which the identifiers have been removed and replaced with a unique patient ID is shared with a statistician at Queen Mary University of London who supports the Family Cancer Clinic by analysing the outcomes of colonoscopic surveillance in different familial risk groups and in different genetic conditions.
+Data from which the identifiers have been removed and replaced with a unique patient ID is shared with a statistician at Kings College University of London who supports the Family Cancer Clinic by analysing the outcomes of colonoscopic surveillance in different familial risk groups and in different genetic conditions.
 The data is not otherwise shared with any other third parties.

 If you have any queries about this or do not wish us to receive this information from NHS Digital please email the Family Cancer Clinic on the address below.
 We can withdraw your name so that we do not receive the information.
 Your colonoscopic surveillance protocol will be unaffected but we may not have a complete data set in the future and may not be able to contact you if you move to a new address without letting us know.

+Patients may be seen either in Outpatients (Level 3) or on the wards.
 The Family Cancer Clinic offices are based in Level 5 of St Mark’s Hospital.
-Patients may be seen either in Outpatients (Level 3) or on the wards

 General Enquiries: 020 8235 4266